 Although some power companies have added renewable energy sources to their power grids, most companies still rely on fossil fuels to produce energy.
 Unlike oil, coal and natural gas, renewable energy can’t be depleted.
 Nor does it have toxic emissions harming the environment.
 Coal is still a dominant source of energy for power companies, but even the newly marketed “clean coal” pollutes our air.

 In comparison, solar energy is a zero-emission energy source using natural sunlight to produce power.
-Solar systems for your home are more affordable and efficient than ever before.
+Solar systems for your home will not only make sure your family can live greener, but are more affordable and efficient than ever before.
 Some state and local government programs provide incentives if you buy solar panels for your home.
 You’ll save money and make a difference in the environment by preserving fossil fuels.

 Planting a Garden

 A great way to decrease your trips to the grocery store or local market: plant a garden on your property.
 If you can grow fruit, vegetables, and herbs, there’s no reason to buy overpriced produce from another state or country.
-If you’re new to gardening, it’s better to start small.
+If you’re new to gardening, and want to be sure your family can live greener, it’s better to start small and create a habit out of a love of gardening!

 Your family can help you create a simple vegetable garden or an herb garden to get started!
 Eventually, you can add more plots as your gardening skills develop.
 If space restrictions on your property limit you, try vertical gardening.